georgexyz19/signtool_cli/readme.md

 py2.
 I upgraded them to py3 with the 2to3 tool in Python stdlib.

 The inkex API is rewritten since Inkscape 1.0.
-I don't plan to spend more time on this project unless for obvious and easy bugs.
-The code base could serve an example for other projects.
+I don't plan to spend more time on this project except for fixing obvious and easy bugs.
 The tools work fine for simple traffic sign generation as demonstrated by the files in the /yaml directory.
+The code base could serve as an example for other similar projects.